Quickly exit this site by pressing the Escape key Leave this site

 3.7 Kent only - Private Finance Initiative (PFI) providers are responsible for undertaking any disciplinary action that is required in respect of a member of their staff, however, the PFI providers will take into account any evidence provided by Kent Police in respect of an alleged incident and the implications of such matters if proven, will also take into account any recommendations made by Kent Police in respect of sanctions.
 Where the allegations are of a criminal nature Kent Police will be required to carry out an investigation.

-3.8 For the purpose of this protocol the term "working days" will refer to Monday to Friday in all cases including where police staff work a shift pattern outside these days.
+3.8 For the purpose of this protocol the term "working days" will refer to Monday-Friday in all cases including where police staff work a shift pattern outside these days.

 3.9 No disciplinary action will be taken against any employee in respect of alleged misconduct arising from their duty as a Trade Union Official.
-Where disciplinary action is considered against a recognised Trade Union Official, the Head of Operational HR or Head of Human Resources (HR) (or their representative) and the superintendent Professional Standards department (PSD) (or their representative) must be informed immediately and no action should be taken unless the circumstances have been discussed with a full time official of the Trade Union concerned.
+Where disciplinary action is considered against a recognised Trade Union Official, the Head of Operational HR or Head of Human Resources (HR) (or their Representative) and the Superintendent PSD (or their Representative) must be informed immediately and no action should be taken unless the circumstances have been discussed with a full time official of the Trade Union concerned.

 3.11.1 An adverse judicial finding is a finding by a court, expressly or by inevitable inference that a police witness has knowingly, whether on oath or otherwise, misled the court; this includes both criminal and civil courts.